How Deutsche Bank built a new retail data platform on Google Cloud

 The analytical workplace allows exploration and analysis of the data on the PBDP Data Core in an interactive manner so that new insights can be derived and new algorithms can be developed.
 It is commonly used by data scientists and analysts who leverage standardized solutions from the PBDP, for example Vertex AI notebooks.
 The artifacts that are the results of the work on the analytical workplace can eventually be productionized in the form of a new data driven product.

-PBDB architectural overview
+PBDP architectural overview

 The following diagram shows the high-level architecture of Deutsche Bank’s PBDP.
-It focuses on the interfaces between the on-premises estate, located inside the Deutsche Bank network, and the PBDB running inside Google Cloud.
+It focuses on the interfaces between the on-premises estate, located inside the Deutsche Bank network, and the PBDP running inside Google Cloud.
 With this architecture, Deutsche Bank was able to initial-load billions of records during the Postbank-Deutsche Bank migration and process millions of records per day for its consumers.

 A central data hub for a private bank